alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 There are two interesting new things here:

 1. We use `make` to create the gameEvents channel that will collect events from our WMI monitoring process.
 The second parameter in the make function is the buffer size of the channel, which allows for multiple unprocessed events to exist in the channel at once.
-In normal operation, we probably won't see 10 events between checks, but this figure gives us a safety margin, which might be useful for example when testing.
+In normal operation, we probably won't see 10 events between checks, but this figure gives us a safety margin, which might be useful, for example, when testing.

-    Now is probably a reasonable time to note that Go uses static typing, but := allows you to create variables as you go, so long as you use = the next time the variable value is set.
+    Now is probably a reasonable time to observe that Go uses static typing, but := allows you to create typed variables as you go, so long as you use = the next time the variable value is set.

 2. We use the `go` keyword when calling application.Monitor to create a goroutine, which is a lightweight function that can run concurrently with other functions.
 This is one of the key features and strengths of the Go language - it has built-in concurrency which allows Go programs to perform many tasks simultaneously without much overhead.
 This contrasts with Python, where external libraries such as asyncio are needed to provide an event loop for managing asynchronous tasks, which is more complex and involves more overhead.